The AUSA Student Election Rules

 1. Debate within the election is welcomed and encouraged but should be related to matters of the election and the candidate’s suitability to represent the student body and not that of an individual's identity, appearance, belief system, or any other protected characteristic.

 2. All rules and regulations apply to any member participating in a candidate’s election or campaign activity.

 3. Candidates are held responsible for the actions of any member participating in their election or campaign activity.

 Rule 4: Candidates should only engage in campaign activity that is accessible to all candidates.

-- Innovative campaign activity and candidates being creative in order to stand out is welcome and encouraged.
+1. Innovative campaign activity and candidates being creative in order to stand out is welcomed and encouraged.
 This may be a fun video, a stunt or other niche way of getting your message out to students.

 2. All campaigns must be conducted in a way that maintains a fair and free election.

-- Candidates are prohibited to use pre-existing public digital media accounts, such as Society, Club or Campaign pages, or a commercial account, with the exception of personal digital profiles such as a Twitter or a Facebook account.
+3. Candidates are prohibited in using pre-existing public digital media accounts, such as a Society or Club or Campaign page, or a commercial account, with the exception of personal digital profiles such as a Twitter or Facebook account.

 4. Candidates may not use personal favours to reduce the cost associated with any campaign activity; market value cost must be associated with all campaign activity.